 The assessments will be recorded and updated when changes take place or if a reportable injury is sustained.
 The results of the manual handling risk assessments will be communicated to relevant employees.
-Employees will report hazardous handling activities to the Head of School/Principal or Site Superintendent.
+Employees will report hazardous handling activities to the Principal or Site Superintendent.

-Moving and handling pupils
+Moving and Handling Pupils